 Which bike should you go out and pick up for yourself?

 At the end of the day, I think that all three models have something cool to offer.
+Trust me, I have explored a myriad of spin bikes, hyper bikes and even recumbent ones for tall guys.
+But each of these three spin bikes has something outstandingthat makes it worth the money.
 However, my personal choice definitely lies with the Schwinn IC4, and it was the bike that I ended up getting for a while!

 The reason behind my recommendation is due to the fact that the IC4 offers everything that the Peloton does, with far more comfort features packed in, and lots of flexibility in terms of the apps you can hook up with the bike.
 Ultimately, this gives you that much more bang for your buck, especially when you consider that you'll be saving over 60% of the Peloton's sticker price.